microsoft/coyote/docs/_learn/specifications/overview.md

 there are less-than-required number of replicas, but in that case the protocol must work towards creating the desired number of replicas again.
 A violation of this property is an (infinite) execution where a storage node fails but the protocol is not able to create the third replica, even when given an infinite amount of time.
-We keep talking about infinite behaviors here, but lets come back to that later.
+We keep talking about infinite behaviors here, but let's come back to that later.
 First, let us see how we can write this property as a monitor.

 A liveness monitor contains two special states: the _hot_ and the _cold_ state.
 The hot state denotes a